KevLaMDev/uBudget-/README.md

 * Not Adequately Contributing
   * Checking in with someone who is not adequately contributing and see how they are
   * If they're not contributing adequately and not responding bring it up with instructor team
+* Ensure shared and equal contribution from each member happens.
+Check with person if they haven't shared or spoken in past 30 minutes.
+Check if they feel equally heard or ignored or want to share ideas.

 ##### Communication Plan